The Molesworth Muster Trail follows the Acheron Road through Molesworth Station, the largest and most remote working farm in New Zealand.

-Approaching Hanmer Springs you’ll come to a three-way junction at the top of Jacks Pass.
-If you’re keen for more cycling, you could always hang a right here onto the Rainbow Trail, a 112km cycle trail through to St Arnaud – you'll want to restock supplies in Hanmer first, no doubt.
+Approaching Hanmer Springs you’ll come to a three-way junction.
+If you’re keen for more cycling, you could always hang a right here to connect to the St James Cycle Trail or Rainbow Trail, through to St Arnaud – this alpine town is 105km away so you'll want to restock supplies in Hanmer first if you’re headed there.

 A helpful source of information about this ride, and other Heartland Rides, is Classic New Zealand Cycle Trails by the Kennett Brothers.

 The Molesworth Muster Trail is generally open to public access from Labour Weekend until Easter, subject to weather condition and fire danger.

 To request access outside of the open period, please contact DOC’s South Marlborough Area Office for an access permit; note that that cyclists are advised against riding this trail during winter or after heavy rainfall.
 If you do ride outside the open period, on an access permit, please keep DOC updated if your plans change (to avoid unnecessary search parties if the bad weather hits).